spencerpogo/imaptutorial/README.md

 ## TODO: finish tutorial

 ## Putting it all together: making the bot
 Using our knowledge, we are going to write the bot.
 First thing we need to do is store the configuration information.
 For repl.it, we will use ```input()``` but on your own computer you can hard-code values (not passwords! ).

+### Using a configuration file
 Add a new file in repl.it called ```config.py``` and add the following:
 ```python
 import getpass
 ############